collinhover/impactplusplus/README.md

 ```
 * removed all loop methods in place of using ig.Spawner respawn system
 * to properly loop, set `duration === -1` and optionally `respawnDelay`
+* added `propertiesTarget` to check for truthy values of properties in spawn targets to complete tutorial

 ```
 ig.EntityTrigger